18.104.22.168.8 The Reference Lines Tab

-For 2D graphs in Cartesian coordinates, you can add multiple vertical/horizontal reference lines and fill the area between paired reference lines.
+To identify a specific value or range, you can add multiple reference lines at a constant or computed value on the axis and fill the area between paired reference lines .

 Reference Lines at Value